kgroveshok/z80-homebrew/DEV-DIARY.md

 Bug list:

-* TODO Stop menu scrolling past last item
+* TODO BUG Stop menu scrolling past last item - still there after updates
+* TODO BUG MENU down arrow not disappearing on last item.
+OK if not enough to fill.

-* TODO BUG ed word has a rouge address pushed to stack when editing a record
+* TODO BUG ed word has a rogue address pushed to stack when editing a record
 * TODO BUG ed word cant cope with lread.
 Do a check on READCONT and if true add a null to end of edit buffer
 * TO TEST need word to report where cursor current at
 * TODO BUG read ext concat is the problem